imizik/poketrackerapp/README.md

 Below is a list of these requirements in a list format.
 - As a standard user I should be able to see a list of Pokemon introduced in Pokemon Scarlet/Violet (103 in total)
 - As a standard user I should be able to filter the list by typing in the Pokemon's name or Pokedex number
-- As a standard user I should be able to filter the list by selecting the Pokemon's Type 1 or Type 2
+- As a standard user I should be able to filter the list by selecting the Pokemon's Type 1 and/or Type 2
 - As a standard user I should be able to toggle a Pokemon's status as caught/uncaught
 - As a standard user I should be able to see a count how many Pokemon I have as a number and a percent